 How can I open a joint stock company in Croatia?

 Entrepreneurs who wish to establish large companies choose joint stock corporations in Croatia.
 The minimum capital required is EUR 25,000, a sum that can be provided by the shareholders in exchange for shares.
 Each share has a nominal value that is established by the managing board.
 Members of the joint stock company in Croatia have limited liability for the company’s obligations.

 General and limited partnerships in Croatia

-Just like a general partnership, the limited partnership in Croatia can be established by at least two members, individuals or legal entities.
+Just like a general partnership, a limited partnership in Croatia can be established by at least two members, individuals or legal entities.
 The difference is that at least one partner has limited liability up to his own contribution, while at least one member is fully liable for the company’s obligations and management as a general partner.
 No minimum capital is required.

 What is a silent partnership?